Blender vs Mixer (Differences & When to Use)

 At first glance, blenders and mixers seem to do the same job.
-However, there are some key differences between these two tools.
+However, there are some key differences between these two tools so we’re here to do the ultimate blender vs mixer breakdown.

 Blenders and mixers have different primary functions.
 A blender breaks down solid foods into smaller pieces.
 This process often produces a powder or a liquid.
 Mixers, on the other hand, combine multiple ingredients into a single substance.